-For fruit flies, you can create a fruit fly trap with apple cider vinegar.
-Fill a jar halfway with vinegar and either punch small holes in the jar lid, or cover jar with plastic wrap sealed with a rubber band and with holes punched into the surface.
+You can create a fruit fly trap with apple cider vinegar for fruit flies.
+Fill a jar halfway with vinegar and either punches small holes in the jar lid or cover the jar with plastic wrap sealed with a rubber band and with holes punched into the surface.
 You will need to replace the vinegar every couple of weeks.

 For blowflies, try to locate their breeding location (usually a dead animal).
 Sometimes, this is impossible due to the location of the animal in question, so you may need to call out professionals for help.

-For all kinds of flies, you can use pyrethrum-based flying insect sprays, but even better are natural solutions, prevention, or special fly baits and traps.
+You can use pyrethrum-based flying insect sprays for all kinds of flies, but natural solutions, prevention, or unique fly baits and traps are even better.

 Are flies driving you crazy?

-Many times do-it-yourself prevention and pest control options will eliminate flies from your home.
+Do-it-yourself prevention and pest control options often eliminate flies from your home.
 If these methods aren’t working for you, or you can’t locate the source of the flies, ABC Home and Commercial Services would be happy to lend a hand.
-Our pest control experts can come out to your home to identify areas where flies may be breeding, and devise a plan to wipe out these flies once and for all.
+Our pest control experts can come to your home to identify areas where flies may be breeding and devise a plan to wipe out these flies once and for all.